tuphan-27/ngx-lazy-directive/README.md

 export class DashboardComponent {
 ```

-2. Define a list of component should be lazy loaded.
+2. Define a list of components should be lazy loaded.

 ```js
 export const LAZY_LOADED_COMPONENTS = {